Software rasterizing hair

 Hair segments between points growing from character head mesh.

 Single hair strand.
-The root is the first point in the strand, tip is the last.
+The root is the first point in the strand, and the tip is the last.
 If there are 4 points, there are 3 hair segments.
 Each point has a tangent vector.

 Projecting spline points